Crystal Mines II: Gameplay

 The player guides a robot down a series of mines to collect crystals of different colors (and worth different point values).
 Along the way, the robot encounters wooden blocks, which can be blown up or sawed through, boulders of different types, dirt, which can be shot away with the robot's blaster, and a variety of monsters.
 The robot can also discover shields, radioactivity protection, deposits of copper, silver and gold, and caches of TNT.
 The metal deposits become bonuses to the player's score, while the other items can be used to complete various levels of the game.

-Reception

-CVG Magazine reviewed the Lynx version in their May 1992 issue, giving it a rating of 83 out of 100.

-Re-releases
+Release

 In 2000, Songbird Productions produced a sequel, Crystal Mines II: Buried Treasure on CD-ROM for Microsoft Windows.
 This CD-ROM requires the original game and a Lynx-to-PC serial cable to run, allowing the editing and creation of all new levels.
 This was followed in 2003 by a cartridge release of Crystal Mines II: Buried Treasure with the original 181 levels and 125 new levels.

 In 2010, Home Entertainment Suppliers released ports of Crystal Mines II for the Nintendo DS, PlayStation Portable and iPhone under the title Crystal Mines.

 In 2020, Crystal Mines II was re-released for the Evercade as part of the Atari Lynx Collection 1 cartridge.
 It features extra levels which were not part of the original Lynx cartridge.

+Reception

+Crystal Mines II garnered generally favorable reviews from critics.